Why Choose Mercy

 The anesthesiologist will visit with you before your surgery.
 Your surgeon will visit with your family immediately following your surgery.
 You usually will not see him or her again until your post-operative office visit.

 We are dedicated to ensuring your privacy while you are at Mercy.
 The curtain in your room will be closed during your care.
 As a patient, you will move from pre-op, to surgery, to recovery without ever leaving the Surgery Center.
 We follow HIPPA (Health Insurance Portability and Accountability Act of 1996) regulations.
 For example, patient conditions are not given out over the phone.
 You can feel secure knowing your privacy is protected.

 With any surgical procedure, some post-operative pain is to be expected.
 We will ask you to rate your pain, using a pain scale.
 Our objective is to control your pain.

 Thorough After-Surgery Care

 If you are going home on the same day as your surgery, you will be brought to Phase II recovery, where your family and friends may join you.
 The length of stay in Phase II recovery is normally from 30 minutes to two hours, depending on the procedure and your needs.
 If you are staying in the hospital, your family and friends may accompany you to your hospital room.

 It is not unusual for patients going home to have some pain and/or nausea.
 When you meet criteria for a safe discharge, you will be discharged to go home.
 We will answer your questions and provide you and your family and friends with written instructions for home care.

-Mercy ranks in the Top 2% nationally in general surgery - which means our quality of care and outcomes are among the best in the nation.
+Our quality of care and outcomes are among the best in the nation.
 It's through The Mercy Touch that we provide that care and make sure every aspect of your surgery at Mercy is a positive experience.
 And remember, you too are a member of The Mercy Touch Team.

-Thank you for choosing Mercy Medical Center for your health care.
+Thank you for choosing Mercy Medical Center for your healthcare.